Dry Farm Melon Production in Oregon

 Scion/rootstock evaluations

-Because melon grafting is considerably more difficult than tomato grafting, and ungrafted plants are unlikely to be produced by farmers in the near term, the project will evaluate only the grafted scion/rootstock combinations (rootstock ‘Shintoza’) currently offered by Plug Connection (see project partner Log House Plants letter).
+Because melon grafting is considerably more difficult than tomato grafting, and ungrafted plants are unlikely to be produced by farmers in the near term, in 2022 the project evaluated grafted scion/rootstock combinations (rootstock ‘Shintoza’) formerly offered by Plug Connection (see project partner Log House Plants letter).

 • Cantaloupe: Ambrosia